kuzzleio/documentation-old/src/sdk-reference/document/index.md

 | ``content`` | JSON Object | Initializes this document with the provided content |
 | ``documentId`` | string | ID of an existing document. |

-**Note:**  this constructor won't make any call to Kuzzle.
+**Note:**  this constructor won't make any call to Kuzzle Backend.
 When providing only a document ID, the `refresh` method should be called to retrieve the corresponding document content.

 ---